ihcsim/routeguide/README.md

-# grpc-101
+# routeguide
 This repository contains a GRPC programming exercise which is based on the [basic tutorial](https://grpc.io/docs/tutorials/basic/go.html) found in the official GRPC documentation.

 This exercise is developed using the following software:

 * Minikube v0.33.1
 * Go 1.10.2
+* Protoc 3.6.1
+* dep v0.5.0

+The objective is to explore the following GRPC features:

+* Unary RPC
+* Client streaming RPC
+* Server streaming RPC
+* Full duplex RPC
+* Interceptors (to return faulty responses)
+* Health checks

-The GRPC server exposes the 4 interfaces as described in the official tutorial to demonstrate unary, client streaming, server streaming and full duplex RPCs.
+The GRPC server exposes the 4 interfaces as described in the official tutorial:

 API            | Description
 -------------- | -----------